foresto/joystickwake/README.rst

 - xdg-screensaver (from xdg-utils, aka Portland) attempts to be a unified screensaver control interface: https://www.freedesktop.org/wiki/Software/xdg-utils/
-- Caffeine inhibits the screensaver when it finds a fullscreen window: https://code.launchpad.net/caffeine
+- Caffeine runs `xdg-screensaver suspend` when it finds a fullscreen window: https://code.launchpad.net/caffeine
 - Faux GNOME Screensaver is a GNOME compatibility layer for XScreenSaver: https://github.com/jefferyto/faux-gnome-screensaver